Hello, all visitors—especially all guitarists!

-After that, I started my studies in Turku Conservatory of Music, where I now teach myself, and my teacher there was Seppo Kallio.
+After that, I started my studies in Turku Conservatory of Music, where I now work as a teacher, and my teacher there was Seppo Kallio.
 He made me see that humor is as essential in teaching classical guitar as it is in life, and that you should always try your very best.
-After him, Timo Suominen taught me that you should know what you are doing and how to work deliberately (I’m afraid I was a hard-headed and lazy student!)
+After him, Timo Suominen taught me that you should know what you are doing and how to work deliberately (I'm afraid I was a hard-headed and lazy student!)

-Later still, Ismo Eskelinen made me see how powerful your passion for music can be and how to keep your ears and heart open to feel and use that passion.
+Later still, Ismo Eskelinen made me see how powerful your passion for music can be and how to keep your ears and heart open to feel that passion and put it to use.
 Andrzej Wilkus brought with him a conversational, warm and open approach to teaching and the teacher-student relationship.

-Finally, Timo Korhonen opened up a world of ideas and hidden meanings behind the surface of sound and sheets of paper.
-He revealed the beginnings of the path that I’m still travelling, getting to know music through the smallest musical atoms and gestures, the all-important building blocks of expression.
+Finally, Timo Korhonen opened up the world of ideas and hidden meanings behind the surface of sound and sheets of paper.
+He revealed to me the beginnings of the path that I'm still travelling along: getting to know music through the smallest musical atoms and gestures, the all-important building blocks of expression.

 And of course every one of my teachers taught me many other things as well - and also great many things that I could not grasp and learn at the time, sadly!

 Writing music of my own has always held a special interest for me: my earliest attempts at composing music can be found in my first notebooks.
 While I was studying classical guitar, right from the very beginning I also studied different aspects of composing music.
-Every lesson in Music Theory, Harmony, General Bass and Counterpoint, and finally Composition, revealed important and fascinating things about the inner structure of music, knowledge that’s necessary to be able to write music.
+Every lesson in Music Theory, Harmony, Thorough Bass and Counterpoint, and finally Composition, revealed important and fascinating things about the inner structure of music, knowledge that is necessary to be able to write music.